-Racial or ethnic minorities: People of color or BIPOC individuals and communities are at a higher risk for poor health outcomes in response to environmental harms.
+Racial or ethnic minorities: People of color or BIPOC (black, indigenous, and other people of color), individuals and communities are at a higher risk for poor health outcomes in response to environmental harms.

 People with a disability: Transportation policy has been traditionally written by abled people and drivers.
 For people who cannot drive, major barriers exist to accessing daily needs and opportunity.